gbv/bartoc-search/README.md

 ...

-### GET /api/record
+### GET /api/data

 Returns a record from search index, retrieved by its URI.
 Expects one query parameter `uri`.
 Optional query parameter `format` controls the response format:

 - `format=jskos` JSKOS record stored in the search index (default)
 - `format=solr` full record stored in the search index (for debugging)

+The response is wrapped in a JSON array so this API can be used like [GET /data from JSKOS API](https://github.com/gbv/jskos-server#get-data).

-Response code is 404 if record was not found and 500 if search index could not be queried.
+Response code is always 200, also if the record was not found, and 500 if search index could not be queried.

 ### GET /api/status